scylladb/cpp-rust-driver/docs/source/topics/tracing/README.md

 By default, when tracing is enabled, the driver will wait for the query's tracing data to become available in the server-side tables before setting the request's future.
-The amount of time it will wait, retry, and the consistency level of the tracing data can be controls by setting `CassCluster` configuration options.
+The amount of time it will wait, retry, and the consistency level of the tracing data can be controlled by setting `CassCluster` configuration options.

 ```c
 CassCluster* cluster = cass_cluster_new();